 Remedies that are frequently used for common illnesses (e.g. Lycopodium or Calcarea carbonica) versus ones that are used less frequently (e.g. Equisetum)

+Competencies

 The professional homeopath is able to:

 Cite the various sources of information for materia medica.
 Identify major writers, from Hahnemann to the present.